Intrusive thoughts are challenging for anyone, but here are two useful phrases I use to lessen my own.

-But what if I told you that there are some simple phrases that you can use to stop your brain before it really starts to take hold with these anxious thoughts?
+But what if I told you that there are some simple phrases that you can use to stop your brain before it really starts to take hold of these anxious thoughts?
 What if I told you that a few simple words can make it that much easier to disengage?

 The Lizard Brain

-Retrain Your Brain: The Power Of Cognitive Behavioural Therapy
+Handling Intrusive Thoughts: The Power Of Cognitive Behavioural Therapy

 When I entered Cognitive Behavioural Therapy sessions in 2014, I was sure that they wouldn’t work for me.
 There was no way, none, that any of this would work for me.
 In my mind, these guys were trying to cure a would-be killer and soon and sure enough, they would discover it.